 More and more people are opting to live without credit cards, since many of us get swept up in the convenience of the buy now/pay later mentality.
 That could be why the country is almost $800 billion in credit card debt.

 Living without credit cards is not as easy as just cutting up your cards and never looking back.
 What about emergency situations?
 And renting a car, which is hard to do without a credit card?
 Or, worse yet, what will it do to your credit score?
-These are all valid questions, but if you prepare properly, you can still live without credit cards and continue to have a healthy lending history.
+These are all valid questions, but if you prepare properly, you can still live without credit cards and continue to have a healthy borrowing history.
 Here’s what you need to do to live credit card free:

-Have money saved for emergency: Having credit cards is especially helpful when you run into financial emergencies, like for expensive repairs to your house or costly medical bills.
+Having credit cards is especially helpful when you run into financial emergencies, like for expensive repairs to your house or costly medical bills.
 Before you completely give up your credit cards, make sure that you have an emergency fund tucked away so that if some of these emergencies happen, you won’t be stuck without a way to pay for them.
 Keep adding to the emergency fund whenever you can, since you never know when you could be forced to use it.

-Don’t cancel your credit cards: It may seem like a smart decision, but it can be a big mistake.
+It may seem like a smart decision, but it can be a big mistake.
 Granted, most people stop using their credit cards because they don’t feel comfortable having the option of using them, and not having them around will take away the temptation.
 However, this can have a major impact on your credit score.
 Your credit history is a huge part of your credit report, and all the good credit you’ve built up by having your credit cards for years will be instantly wiped out the minute you cancel them.
 This could make it more difficult to qualify for a mortgage, car loan or even be approved to rent an apartment.

-Keep a diversified credit portfolio: Luckily, your credit reports and scores are not based solely on your credit cards, which is good news for those who want to live without them.
+Luckily, your credit reports and scores are not based solely on your credit cards, which is good news for those who want to live without them.
 Before you give up your credit cards, make sure you have a diversified credit portfolio that includes a mortgage, auto loans and other types of lending.
 While this won’t completely keep your score from dropping, it’ll hopefully keep you in the “good” range of the credit scoring.